marko-londo/Predicting-Credit-Risk/README.md

 - My belief was that the Logistic Regression might perform better due to possible linear relationships in the data, however the dataset may have been more complex than I initially thought.
-- Post-scaling, both models witnessed performance enhancements.
-Specifically, while the Random Forest model saw a minimal uptick in performance, the Logistic Regression model's accuracy surged by 16% on the test dataset.
+- Post-scaling, only the Logistic Regression model's accuracy increased, with an increase of 16% on the test dataset.
-- The improvements, especially in the Logistic Regression model, were anticipated.
+- The improvements was anticipated.
 By ensuring all features operate on a consistent scale, algorithms can more effectively learn the underlying patterns, leading to better predictions.